A Local's Guide to the Best Street Food in Dhaka

 Malai Cha—Bangladeshi Tea

-Malai Cha is a special type of sweet tea.
+Malai Cha is a special type of sweet tea and is a must-try on any Dhaka guide to street food.
 It is made with cow’s milk which is made very thick first.
 Interestingly a tea stall is very common in Dhaka.
 You don’t need to walk for more than a kilometer in any direction to find a Bangladeshi tea stall.

 Amsotto—A Dhaka Sweet Treat